Erastus Kashopola: Career

 In 1990 he was a pioneer of the NDF officer corps as he was inducted with the rank of Captain.
 He served extensively in various command and support roles.
 He was the Commanding Officer of 44 Artillery Regiment, 263 Battalion, 262 Battalion.
 He commanded the fourth Namibian Battalion Iteration NAMBATT IV to Angola under MONUA.
-A combat veteran of the Second Congo War he was the Commanding officer of Battalion Group one the Namibian Army's first battalion rotation to DRC under its operation code-named Operation Atlantic.
+A combat veteran of the Second Congo War he was the Commanding officer of Battalion Group one the Namibian Army's first battalion rotation to DRC under its operation code-named Operation Atlantic (Democratic Republic of Congo).

 He also commanded the first and fourth Namibian Battalion Iteration NAMBATT I & NAMBAT IV to Liberia under UNMIL Iteration between 2004 and 2007.

 He also was the commandant of the Oshivelo Army Battle School.
 As a colonel he was also a Deputy Commander for 4 Artillery Brigade (Namibia) and also Deputy commander for 21 Motorised Infantry Brigade.
 He was then Promoted to Brigadier General and appointed as GOC 21 Motorised Infantry Brigade succeeding Brigadier General Phillip Shikuma Kamati who was appointed as Defence Inspector General.
 He retired in July 2019 and was succeeded by Brigadier General Martin Shikomba as GOC 21 Motorised Infantry Brigade.